Frequently Asked Questions

 When ordering a worktop or a kitchen island with a horizontal stone that continues on the vertical part, how accurately can the pattern be matched?

 The specialists in Granitop will do their best to make the pattern transitions the continuation of the pattern (marble veins) as smooth as possible.
 A mirror effect can be used on large patterned stones, and for artificial stone, the manufacturers have provided the bookmatch effect (slabs are available for both the left and right side).
 Matching a perfect pattern involves a slightly higher material consumption and the price can be up to 40% higher than the price shown in the automatic price calculator on the website.

 If the product range shows the price per square meter of stone, why is the price of a 1x1m worktop more expensive in the calculator?

 The prices of stones on the materials page are for reference, because the price per square meter is only a part of the total cost of a stone slab worktop etc. To get a square meter worktop of a stone slab, one needs to make at least 2, but often even 4 cuts (saw – 2000-4000 mm), and all visible edges require edging (profile – 4000 mm).
 The calculator also adds VAT and transport costs to the total and these also affect the price.

-On the other hand, the price of a garden table, flower shelf, postament or fireplace mantel may be lower than in the calculator – with discount scrap material (-50%), the cost of a stone slab can be very favourable.
+On the other hand, the price of a garden table, flower shelf, postament or fireplace mantel may be lower than in the calculator – with discount scrap material (-50% in our BEST FINDS section), the cost of a stone slab can be very favourable.

 Is marble a good choice for a kitchen worktop?